-This year, a “late” US Thanksgiving coincides merrily with an early Hanukkah (Stephen Colbert hilariously sent up the convergence) for the first time since 1888.
-Thanksgiving also marks the official beginning of the happily hectic winter holiday season, including some of the most-traveled days of the year.
+Thanksgiving marks the official beginning of the happily hectic winter holiday season, including some of the most-traveled days of the year.

-Here are some tips from the Ecocentric team to help you enjoy – hopefully – sustainably traveling to enjoy the holidays with your nearest and dearest, and we’ll follow up next week with some green tips for those of you hosting these weary travelers.
+Here are some tips from the Ecocentric team to help you enjoy – hopefully – sustainably traveling to enjoy the holidays with your nearest and dearest, and be sure to check out our green tips for those of you hosting these weary travelers.
 Here’s to safe, fun journeys!

 1. Fill ‘Er Up – Your Reusable Water Bottle, that is! – Robin Madel